arnaupy/EpiGraphX/docs/dev-guide/Databases/NetworkStorage.md

 ## What database to use?
 Due to the large data size coming from networks, the most apropiate database has to be be divisible in smaller part so bigger size data is not afected when managing smaller ones.
 For that reason the ideal database type is a relational database `SQL`.

 There are lots of relational databases.
-For the moment, the choosen one is `PostreSQL`.
+For the moment, the choosen one is `PostgreSQL`.

 ## Where to get networks from?
 There are different ways to get data from, but the essential part is that it must be read from somekind of rows and columns file.
 Why?
 Networks are described as a graph $G$, composed of a set of nodes, $N$, and edges, $E$, connecting them.
 In this kind of file, every column correspon to a node and the resulting rows are mapped into edges.
 From now, where are only talking about graphs that matches the following properties: